TeekayCarter/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# 0x06.
-C - even more pointers, arrays and strings
+# C - More pointers, arrays, and strings